girlguidinghertfordshire/ggherts/get-involved/challenge-badges/index.md

 ![Badge for Girls Golf Challenge](/assets/images/2022/11/girls-golf.webp){:.ms-3.mb-3.float-end}
 Golf is a fun, friendly activity for everyone, whatever their ability.

-This award winning joint project with Hertfordshire Golf won the Women & Girls' Trailblazer award in the 2023 England Golf Awards and introduce golf to girls and young woman across Hertfordshire county and beyond.
+This award winning joint project with Hertfordshire Golf won the Women & Girls' Trailblazer award in the 2023 England Golf Awards and introduces golf to girls and young woman across Hertfordshire county and beyond.

 To earn your Golf Challenge badge you will need to complete activities from each of the five sections detailed within the Challenge pack.
 There are a variety of activities and skill levels, which means members from all sections can take part.